jsDrome/ipwa-cli/readme.md

 ⭐️ Star us on GitHub — it helps!

-# ipwa
+# iPWA

-Create Web/Native Apps with:
+Create isomorphic progressive web/native app monorepos which you can deploy in the cloud with ease.

+## Salient Features

 1. Frontend in React
 2. Backend in Node